Romney's Utah Senate bid team includes hedge fund allies

 The timing of Romney’s announcement continues to be in flux.
 He was expected to make his first campaign declaration through social media on Thursday and then address a group of grassroots Republicans at the Utah County Lincoln Day dinner on Friday.
 Those plans changed, however, after the horrific school shooting in Florida on Wednesday, with Romney tweeting out his condolences later that day while also noting he will be delaying his announcement in response to the tragedy.

-Instead, sources close to Romney tell FOX Business that his run for Senate may be declared on Friday through social media platforms and then he could make his first public speech as a candidate for Senate at the state dinner later in the evening.
-The Utah Republican Party website continues to show Romney as Friday's keynote speaker.
+He could make his first public speech as a candidate for Senate at the state dinner Friday.
+The Utah Republican Party website continues to show Romney as the keynote speaker.

 What do you think?